coilysiren/coilysiren/README.md

 ### Hi there 👋

 I'm Kai, a DevOps engineer with a decade of industry experience.
 I'm 75% dev (mostly Python) and 25% ops (mostly AWS).
 I'm familiar with AWS and GCP, and would like more Azure to round out the set.
-I'm proficient in six programming languages, Python, Golang, and NodeJS being the strongest.
+I'm proficient in six programming languages - Python, Golang, and NodeJS being the strongest.
 My expertise shines brightest with deploy tooling and application monitoring.

 More personable information about me: